Spilling My Heart out, All Over the Paper, I Am a Writer

 I don't think it was all on the same day, I'd have to go back and review my journal.

-I don't know that he'll always remember, but I will, because I took it to paper, I jotted down the details.
+I don't know that my son will always remember, but I will, because I jotted down the details.
+In doing so, I took it from mind, to paper, to heart.

 I now have grandchildren and they give me some great material!